vrooje/ScienceTeamGuide/Draft Guide.md

 These people will then be sent a secret URL, told the aims of the project and asked to fill out a feedback form when they have had a go.
 The data in a beta is usually a limited sample of the full set.
 This is done to keep the beta small and manageable and also so that we get a representative set of results.

+(_As of January 2014 we are testing a new beta signup process, where users preselect for beta tests in general._)

 ### Feedback and Beta Results

 The feedback form we ask them to fill in can be customised and the results will be shared.
 We usually ask about how they found the site, whether they understood the task and like the idea.